Frequently Asked Questions

 In addition to the online application form, all documents listed below must be submitted in order to complete your application

-A Personal Statement, in no more than two single-spaced pages, describing your academic background, research experience and career goals.
+describing in no more than two single-spaced pages, your academic background, research experience, and career goals.
 This is a very important part of your application.
-Please take the time to communicate to the Admissions Committee what your interests are and how they would fit into our program.
+Please feel free to share any information about challenges that you have faced that have impacted your academic and/or scientific trajectory.
+Please take the time to communicate to the Admissions Committee what your interests are and how they would overlap with the TPCB program.

 Personal statements must be submitted in PDF format: If you do not have the tools needed to create PDF files, you may use the Word to PDF converter we have provided on the Upload Documents page of the application form.